-Strengthening or resistance exercises are vital to keep the muscles that support your back, abdomen, knees, chest, shoulders, neck, and wrist strong and less susceptible to injuries.
+Strengthening or resistance exercises help keep your muscles that support your back, abdomen, knees, chest, shoulders, neck, and wrists strong and less likely to get injured.
 Strong muscles mean greater endurance and energy, a faster metabolism (which burns more calories), and better posture.

 Strengthening exercises work muscles as they move against resistance.
 This resistance can come from workout machines, free weights or barbells, elastic bands, water, stairs, hills, cans of vegetables from the pantry -- even your own body weight as you do a pushup.

 For example, walking on a treadmill (which is aerobic exercise) becomes strengthening as you raise the incline of the treadmill.

 Benefits of Strengthening Exercises